 If you have not tried both of them, it is better to start with cross-country skiing as a beginner.
-Most of the new skiers find cross country skiing more welcoming as it uses your basic body mechanics to help you ski.
-Once you master your cross country skiing (primarily classic cross country), you can then move on to explore other types of cross country skiing or Nordic skiing.
+Most of the new skiers find cross-country skiing more welcoming as it uses your basic body mechanics to help you ski.
+Once you master your cross-country skiing (primarily classic cross-country), you can then move on to explore different types of cross-country skiing or Nordic skiing.

 However, you will notice that the skiers use these two terms (Nordic skiing and cross-country skiing) quite different in the Alps (that touches eight alpine countries) as compared to in France.
 French may use the term “Ski Nordique” which means Nordic Skiing for skiing in areas considered as the Nordic areas – where the terrain is not steep.